AndersDeath/diary2/000-current.md

 Today I was working on articles mostly.
 The same thing I will do tomorrow.
 I worked a bit on my sharenium project.
 Now it's not necessary to buy domain name.
 I found a lot of architectual problems there.
 I need to fix them initially.
 Tomowwor I will start working by my usual schedule.
 It's time to dive back to the languages and other inportant stuff.
 Ineco bank resolved all problems and now card works well.
 I already tested it in small restaraunt and a supermarket.
 At the same time I found that this apartments are not so ocnvinient for work.
 Terrace is not useful, the same stuff is with veranda.
 I need to resolve it somehow, but I do not know how.
 Will see.
 This evening we will go for a walk.
 I want to look at harbour or I like to call it marina.
 I also recalled that we finished with movie Brazil by by Terry Gilliam.
 I was really impressed my this work.
 I agree it's masterpiece.
 Autocracy as is.
 I live in this env, and I can say that it's true.
 I mean this movie is true.
 I will think about it many times in the future.
 It really has source for thinking.

 # 18 October - Tuesday - Gündoğan - 18 day of immigration

+I've decided to just copy my today's medium note.
+It's for history.

+I didn’t write notes for a quite long time.
+I was busy and worked hard on solving my problems.
+Last time I published something in the beginning of summer.
+It’s autumn outside now.

+For the last several months I was in Armenia, Russia, and Egypt.
+Currently I’m in Turkey.
+Fun fact is that it looks like I fled from mobilization.
+However this trip was planned before.
+I wanted to lose tax residency in Russia and for reaching this goal I had to spent another two months outside of the country.
+Currently it’s not so obvious if I can come back to Russia.
+Definitely I will lose tax residency there, but It’s not relevant for me anymore.
+I don’t want to be catched my military authorities just because I’m male.

+Trying to be calm and concentrated, I’m looking to different sides and plan my future.
+I really want to immigrate to EU, despite the fact that they complicate the process of obtaining visas for Russian passport holders.
+In the worst case, I will have to consider some other countries.

+Whatever it is, I don’t lose heart and try to find a solution to problem